She didn’t quit corporate life to build a tech empire. She quit to find peace.

 Same child.
 Different support.
 A totally different future.

-A Game-Changer for Neurodivergent Kids
+A Game Changer for Neurodivergent Kids

-ActiveBot isn’t just about literacy it’s about inclusion.
+ACTIVBOT isn’t just about literacy it’s about inclusion.

 Malaysia has seen a sharp rise in autism diagnoses over the past decade.
 Many children with autism or dyslexia struggle in traditional classrooms that move too fast and rely heavily on passive learning.

-At one orphanage, an 11 year old girl once placed in a special needs class used the system to rebuild her literacy.
+At one orphanage, an 11-year-old girl once placed in a special needs class used the system to rebuild her literacy.
 Months later, she rejoined a mainstream classroom.

 That’s not a small win.